| 辦公室 | |

 schoi@eduhk.hk

 Choi Soobin is an Assistant Professor in the Department of Education Policy and Leadership.
 He earned his Ph.D. in the Department of Educational Leadership & Policy Analysis from the University of Missouri.
 His primary research interests include educational leadership, school organization, and policy analysis, with a focus on diversity, equity, and inclusion.
-In particular, his research examines how we prepare school leaders and teachers in embracing and valuing diversity as a valuable asset for teaching and learning.
-He explores the role of schools in fostering the development of students as global citizens who possess a deep understanding and respect for individuals from diverse backgrounds.
-Ultimately, the objective of his research is to bridge the gaps that exist between educators and students, as well as between students from diverse backgrounds.
-His scholarly work has been published in high-impact journals, including Educational Administration Quarterly, AERA Open, and the International Journal of Educational Research.
+His research examines how school leaders prepare educators to teach a diverse student body in a culturally responsive manner.
+Additionally, his work explores the role of school leaders in creating an inclusive and culturally responsive school climate, emphasizing school capacity building and the development of global citizenship among school members.
+By employing critical quantitative approaches and utilizing data from large-scale international and national assessments, his research provides valuable insights into the role of school leaders in promoting cultural diversity and equity in schools.
+His scholarly work has been published in high-impact journals, including Educational Administration Quarterly, AERA Open, and Teaching and Teacher Education.

 Research Interests